0x8BitDev/MAPeD-SPReD/README.md

 3) Menu: `Build -> Build All`.
 4) `./bin` will contains output executable file.

 **Warning:** It's not necessary to rebuild the tools on Linux if you don't want to make any changes in sources.
-You can use the same executables files on Windows and Linux.
+You can use the same executables files on Windows and Linux ( with Mono ).

 # Releases